 Asian Fusion Grooming

-This style has its origins in countries such as Japan, China and Korea, where grooming artists were hoping to achieve a look that brought back the adorableness of puppies to dogs of any age.
+As a form of creative grooming, Asian fusion has its origins in countries such as Japan, China and Korea, where grooming artists were hoping to achieve a look that brought back the adorableness of puppies to dogs of any age.

 While this highly artistic Asian fusion style sometimes gets described as making Japanese Anime characters come to life, the style itself may differ from region to region depending on the country of origin.

 Aside from being a break from the norm and allowing you to exercise more creativity in your grooming, an Asian fusion cut can be more practical for some dogs and easier to maintain between sessions.

 Which Breeds Work Best?